 And The Painting Continues

-Do you notice where hubby has already started patching the ceiling ready to paint in the pic below?
+Do you notice where hubby has already started patching the ceiling ready to paint (above)?

 We had a few areas which had been damaged from water leaking through the roof.
 Thankfully all repaired now.